movablebrains/recommendwp-widgets/README.md

 ## Installation

-1. Download the compress file from the [Bitbucket](https://bitbucket.org/webdevsuperfast/recommendwp-widgets/get/8a008270b06e.zip) repository.
+1. Download latest release from [GitHub](https://github.com/RecommendWP/recommendwp-widgets/releases) repository.
 2. Extract and rename it to `recommendwp-widgets`.
 3. Copy or move the folder to your `plugins` folder.
 4. Activate.
 [SiteOrigin Widgets Bundle](https://wordpress.org/plugins/so-widgets-bundle/) must be installed and activated first.